 When is Atomic Heart's release date?

-It'll be a day one release for Xbox Game Pass, and hopefully Game Pass for PC too.
+Atomic Heart is a day one release for Xbox Game Pass.

 What is Atomic Heart?